soorajtom/lwip-hurd-doc/Files/port/netif/hurdtunif.c.md

 Standard functions for the tunnel interface.
 This file also implements the io interface.
+The functions with `trivfs_S_`  are implementation of this interface.

 [[!toc]]